Thursday, April 17, 2025

-Historian Dan Vogel argues that Joseph Smith's narcissistic personality traits led him to believe that he would be a conduit of God's powers to create a utopian community before the end of days.
-According to Vogel, Smith was a pious fraud, meaning that he was sincere at first in his Christian convictions, being basically arrogant enough to think that he was channeling God's will; but also arrogant enough to believe that he was justified in any deception or fraudulent means necessary to induce faith and belief in order to accomplish his goal of basically "saving the world" from sin and destruction.
+After he produced the Book of Mormon, historian Dan Vogel argues that Joseph Smith's narcissistic personality traits led him to believe that he would be a conduit of God's powers to create a utopian community before the end of days.
+According to Vogel, Smith was a pious fraud, meaning that he was sincere at first in his Christian convictions, being basically arrogant enough to think that he was channeling God's will; but also arrogant enough to believe that he was justified in any deception or fraudulent means necessary to generate faith and belief in order to accomplish his goal of basically "saving the world" from sin and destruction.

-Joseph Smith's early agenda was to form communistic community before the end of days based on the social model of the New Testament, which was a sincere effort to form communal unity.
-Unfortunately, because he was narcissistic and I think suffered delusions of grandeur, he sought greater and greater control over his people more and more in his attempt to form a communal Zion.
+Joseph Smith's early agenda was to form a communistic community before the end of days (based on the social model of the New Testament), which was a sincere effort to form communal unity.
+Unfortunately, because he was narcissistic and I think suffered delusions of grandeur, he sought greater and greater control over his people more and more, in his attempt to form a communal Zion.
 So like many cult leaders, from Jim Jones to David Koresh, believing narcissistically that they had been chosen to save the world and bring order, I think Smith really believed (in the beginning especially, or up to around 1838) that he needed to manipulate people into joining his united utopia.

 The first step in his vision of a utopian society was gaining authority to speak for God.
-By pretending to unearth gold plates, Joseph Smith publishing the Book of Mormon in 1830 which Smith claimed was a history of Native Americans who the books says are Jews.
+By pretending to unearth gold plates, Joseph Smith publishing the Book of Mormon in 1830, which Smith claimed was a history of Native Americans who the books says are Jews.
 Even the LDS Church agrees today that this is false.
-The LDS Church admits Joseph Smith was wrong about Native Americans being Jews, but the LDS Church defends their scripture by arguing that the characters in the Book of Mormon were among the Native Americans but have since disappeared from any scientific detection.
-The first Mormons however had no idea that Joseph Smith's claim that the Book of Mormon were about Jewish Native Americans was a false claim.
+The LDS Church admits Joseph Smith was wrong about Native Americans being Jews, but the LDS Church defends their scripture by arguing that the characters in the Book of Mormon were among the Native Americans (but have since disappeared from scientific detection).
+The first Mormons however had no idea that Joseph Smith's claim, that the Book of Mormon is about Jewish Native Americans, was a false claim.
 At that time in the 1830s, Joseph Smith's holy book had resolved a question at that time as to the identity of Native Americans.
 Thus, Smith had proven his status as a seer and revelator like the apostle Paul.

-So Joseph Smith's treasure digs as a teenager cannot be ignored, for it shows that he was capable of deception and used his authority to see in the stone as a way to lead a group of treasure diggers, as a springboard for later claiming that as a Christian seer and revelator he had the authority to lead a new group of now Christian disciples.
+So Joseph Smith's treasure digs as a teenager cannot be ignored, for it shows that he was capable of deception and used his "authority" or authoritative claim to see in the stone (as a way to control and lead a group of treasure diggers to obey his orders), as a springboard for later claiming that as a Christian seer and revelator he had the authority to lead a new group of now Christian disciples.

 Even if Smith himself did not believe the "skin of blackness" passages in the Book of Mormon are about skin color, but were meant as metaphors, we are still talking about the idea of God cursing a people!
 As this person online puts it: